MSc in Geospatial Engineering: Career Path

 • To provide students with the knowledge and skills needed to specialize in a particular area of geospatial engineering, such as geospatial infrastructure, geospatial data science, or geospatial intelligence.

-• To prepare students for employment in a variety of sectors, including government agencies, consulting firms, engineering companies, and technology companies, as geospatial engineers, geospatial analysts, or geospatial data scientists.
+• To prepare students for employment in various sectors, including government agencies, consulting firms, engineering companies, and technology companies, as geospatial engineers, analysts, or data scientists.

-The vision of an MSc in Geospatial Engineering program might be to produce graduates who are proficient in geospatial technologies and techniques and are able to use these skills to solve real-world problems related to the Earth's surface and subsurface.
+The vision of an MSc in Geospatial Engineering program might be to produce graduates proficient in geospatial technologies and techniques.
+It can use these skills to solve real-world problems related to the Earth's surface and subsurface.
 This might include working on projects such as creating maps and models of natural and built environments, analyzing and predicting natural disasters, or optimizing the management of natural resources.

 Eligibility